eedgurr/Cashout-Tuning/README.md

 ## Debugging Microcontrollers
 See [Microcontroller Debugging Techniques](docs/microcontroller_debugging.md) for tips on troubleshooting the embedded systems used with this project.

+## Regression Bisecting
+For guidance on using the multi-language `bisect-test.sh` script within your development pipeline, see the [Bisect Pipeline Guide](docs/bisect_pipeline.md).

 ## Conclusion
 Cashout Performance Tuning is the ultimate solution for car enthusiasts looking to fine-tune their vehicles for optimal performance.
 With easy integration, compatibility with various formats, advanced parsing and storage features, and forward-looking enhancements, it empowers users to achieve their tuning goals efficiently.